 - Well-documented training activities that can be shared with and adapted by school teams and coaches

 - A collaborative approach to training that encourages athletes to share training plans, including specific workouts, drills, strength circuits, and supplemental core strength development with their high school coaches

 The Strive Athletics Virtual Program offers:

 - Appropriate mileage and intensity targets based on the athlete’s experience and goals

 - Specific preparation for Fall cross country

-- Exclusive STRIVE Athletics Gear bag with team singlet, T-shirt, water bottle, theraband, and stretching rope
+- Exclusive Strive Athletics Gear bag with T-shirt and stretching bands.

-STRIVE Athletics provides regular training sessions and team activities planned and led by coaches with decades of experience mentoring young athletes.
-The program also offers educational opportunities through guest speakers and workshops, as embodied in the overall mission of STRIVE.
+Strive Athletics provides regular virtual training meetings and activities planned and led by coaches with decades of experience mentoring young athletes.
+The program also offers educational opportunities through guest speakers and workshops, as embodied in the overall mission of Strive.

 Jon has been coaching high school Track and Cross Country for nearly 20 years and, when he’s not coaching, continues to train and run competitively.
 As an athlete he won a national age-group championship in the mile, and at one time held the American M45 outdoor record for 3000m.
 Jon began his coaching career as the distance coach at Newton North High School (Newton, MA), where he coached two individual state track and cross country champions, and his teams won four straight Bay State Conference titles and a Massachusetts Div I State title.

 Since 2007, Jon has been Head Cross Country and Track & Field coach at Concord Academy (Concord, MA), where his athletes have earned 40 League All-Star and 26 All-New England honors.
 Dozens of his athletes have gone on to successful college running careers, and one, Strive co-director Tyler Andrews, is a professional runner and member of a United States National team, and is coached by Jon to this day.